jejacks0n/teaspoon/README.md

 ## Coverage

 Teaspoon uses [Istanbul](https://github.com/gotwarlost/istanbul) to generate code coverage statistics and reports.
-You can define coverage configurations the same way you define suites.
+After installing Istanbul through NPM, you can define coverage configurations the same way you define suites.

 Each suite allows specifying ignored files, which allows you to ignore support libraries and dependencies.